79 Pages Posted: 6 Nov 2018 Last revised: 31 Mar 2019

 Even after all this time, however, no consensus has emerged.
 Many feel strongly that victims should not bear financial responsibility for decisions that are entirely automated, while others fear that cyber-physical manufacturers must be shielded from crushing legal costs if we want such companies to exist at all.
 Some insist the existing liability regime needs no modernist cure, and that the answer for all new technologies is patience.

 This Article observes that no consensus is imminent as long as liability is pegged to a standard of “crashproof” code.
 The added prospect of cyber-physical injury has not changed the underlying complexities of software development.
-Imposing damages based on failure to prevent code crashes will not improve software quality, but impede the rollout of cyber-physical systems.
+Imposing damages based on failure to prevent code crashes will not improve software quality, but will impede the rollout of cyber-physical systems.

 Suggested Citation: Suggested Citation